 Planned learning activities and teaching methods

-The course is taught through lectures explaining the basic principles and theory of the discipline and practical topics.
+The course is taught through lectures explaining the basic principles and theory of the discipline.
+Exercises are focused on practical topics.

 Assesment methods and criteria linked to learning outcomes